On the Edge of Despair, Reaching for Hope

 Environmental Costs

-The world produces around 100 billion articles of clothing annually, and “92 million tonnes end up in landfills.”10 Fast fashion causes extensive damage to the planet, exploits workers, and harms animals.11 The fashion industry produces 10% of all carbon emissions and it is the second-largest consumer of water.12
+The world produces around 100 billion articles of clothing annually, and “92 million tonnes end up in landfills.”18 Fast fashion causes extensive damage to the planet, exploits workers, and harms animals.19 The fashion industry produces 10% of all carbon emissions and it is the second-largest consumer of water.20

 Clothing production requires tons of water.
 For example, it takes 2,000 gallons of water to produce a single pair of jeans.
-Worse, “the fashion industry is responsible for 20% of all industrial water pollution worldwide.”13 Textile dyeing is the world’s second-largest polluter of water as the wastewater from it is often dumped into bodies of water.
+Worse, “the fashion industry is responsible for 20% of all industrial water pollution worldwide.”21 Textile dyeing is the world’s second-largest polluter of water as the wastewater from it is often dumped into bodies of water.
+“If fashion production maintains its current pace, the demand for water will surpass the world’s supply by 40 percent by 2030.”22

 Stacks of blue denim jeans on a table in a clothing store.